captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-and your father and mother were waiting on the platform for me –
+and your father and mother were waiting on the platform for me—

 ---